Liraglutide Side Effects

 Applies to liraglutide: subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking liraglutide:More common
+You should check with your doctor immediately if any of these side effects occur when taking liraglutide:More common

 - Bladder pain